Child & Youth Education Services (CYES)

 If your child requires specialized equipment (for example large print books, an FM trainer, or Braille services) contact the Area Special Education Coordinator in Okinawa.

 In this community, services vary by school.
-For example, Byrd Elementary School does not offer a full array of special services.
 If your child requires specialized services, contact the district superintendent's office before accepting housing to insure that you live in the appropriate catchment area, if possible.

 Special Education Coordinator